zmeulDev/valero/README.md

 - `/admin/articles`: CRUD routes for managing articles.
 - `/admin/categories`: CRUD routes for managing categories.
 - `/admin/articles/{article}/images/{image}`: Route for deleting images from an article's gallery.
+- `/articles/{article}`: Public route for viewing an article.
+- `/categories/{category}`: Public route for viewing articles in a category.

 ### Livewire Components: